Kwu1010/musicdb/README.md

 # Usage
 TrackVerse offers a straightforward and interactive command line interface that guides you through the process of managing your music collections seamlessly.

+Compile and Run by using the following command:
+- make
+- make run

 Follow these simple steps to make the most of TrackVerse:
 1. Login or Register: When you launch the application, you will be prompted to either log in if you have an existing account or register a new one.
 Simply follow the prompts and provide the necessary information to get started.
 2. Explore the Features: Once you've logged in, you will have access to a range of features, as described in the application's description.
 These features include creating and managing music collections, searching for songs, and connecting with other users.